 3D Printing Policy

-You must be an Ela cardholder or District 95 student to use the 3D printer.
+All patrons who have a valid library card on file are welcome to submit items for printing on the 3D printer.
 Those utilizing the Library’s 3D printer must do so for lawful purposes.
 Users must abide by all applicable laws (including copyright law (Title 17, U.S. Code) and patent law (Title 35, U.S. Code)), as well as Ela Area Public Library District policies, while respecting the health and safety of the community.
 Library staff reserve the right to decline any print request for any reason.

 The cost to print is $.10 per gram.
 You can use a print card or cash to pay for 3D print jobs.